Section 3: Selection Process

 3.2 Other Selection Process Issues

-An applicant may take the test at the most convenient of the Division's 12 District Offices, but only on the date and at the time set by the Division.
+An applicant may take the test at the most convenient of the DBS 12 District Offices, but only on the date and at the time set by the DBS.
 The interviews will be held at an announced location, usually in Tampa or Orlando, Florida.
-Applicants will be notified by mail as to the times and locations for both the test and the interviews.
-Travel arrangements and expenses incurred to attend tests and/or interviews shall be each applicant's responsibility.
+Applicants will be notified by email as to the times and locations for both the test and the interviews.
+Travel arrangements and expenses incurred to attend tests and/or interviews shall be each applicant’s responsibility.

-Some property owners may require an incoming vendor to pass a security or drug screening in order to access its property.
+Some property owners may require an incoming vendor to pass a security or drug screening to access their property.
 Failure of such screenings will disqualify the candidate for that business opportunity only.

 Successful applicants shall also be responsible for any relocation costs as well as start-up business expenses upon approval of a LOFA; such approval being contingent on satisfactory resolution of all outstanding financial obligations with the Business Enterprise Program.